NC Wills Attorneys

 Everyone should have a will in place, no matter how much or how little wealth you have.
-A will can cover things such as:

 Property – In your will, you can indicate how you would like your property to be distributed after you die.
 This may include valuable items like a home or car, but it can also include sentimental items like family heirlooms and photographs.

 Estate Administration – In a will, you can appoint someone to handle your estate.
 This person is called the executor.
 Their job will include overseeing the setup of your estate, payments made from your estate, property distribution, and more.
 Appointing an executor makes things easier for your loved ones after you pass.
 Without an executor, your loved ones may be left having to figure out who is the best person to handle your estate.
 This often causes tension among family members.
 By appointing an executor in a will, you will help take that burden off of your loved ones.

 Children – If you have minor children at the time of your death, you will can address things like guardians for the children.
 You can also indicate any property that you would like to have pass to your children such as specific pieces of jewelry or furniture, etc.

 If you have lost a loved one, his or her estate will go through a process called probate.
 Probate is the process where the court oversees how your loved one’s items (like property and money) are handled and distributed from the estate.

 Probating the Will – If your loved one died and had a will, then the will must be submitted to the court along with evidence proving that the will is actually your loved one’s will.

 Identifying & Gathering Assets – All of the property owned by your loved one must be identified and located so it can be properly distributed.
 If your loved one had a will, hopefully most or all of their property was listed in the will, but there could be other property they acquired after their will was drafted.

-Collecting the Money Owned to the Estate – If there are payments that were due to your loved one at the time of their death, those funds should be collected.
+Collecting the Money Owed to the Estate – If there are payments that were due to your loved one at the time of their death, those funds should be collected.
 This will help make sure you have a clear understanding of the full value of the estate.
 Unfortunately, it is sometimes necessary to make demands for payment, negotiate, or even file a legal proceeding.

-- Appraising Estate Assets – It is important to know the value of all property in the estate.
+Appraising Estate Assets – It is important to know the value of all property in the estate.
 For example, how much is your loved one’s jewelry worth?
 What about their car or home?
 Having an accurate appraisal helps make sure your loved one’s assets are distributed fairly and in accordance with their will (if they had one).

 Handling Claims/Paying Debts – If there are any claims against the estate, these claims must be paid or settled before any payments or distributions can be made to any heirs.
 For example, your loved one may have left behind a credit card bill or medical debt.
 An experienced probate attorney can help you understanding your rights and options when it comes to handling these kinds of claims/debt.